In both "The Wolf and the Lion" and "Fire and Blood", Varys and Littlefinger have scenes that exemplify this trope.

-Straight Gay: Renly Baratheon has a more masculine appearance and demeanour than his lover.
+Straight Gay: Renly Baratheon has a more masculine appearance and demeanor than his lover.

 Strange Syntax Speaker: Jaqen H'ghar refers to everyone―first, second, or third person―by indefinite phrases such as "a man" or "a girl," although sometimes he suffers from Ooh, Me Accent's Slipping such as when he says "And you pour water for one of them now.
 Why is this right for you and wrong for me?"

 Street Urchin: This is how Arya lives in King's Landing following her escape from the Red Keep.